 Also read: 30 different varieties of Espresso drinks

-Final thoughts on Lemon Espresso
+Final thoughts

-Espresso with fresh lemon flavor is a novel and mouthwatering way to enjoy the robust flavor of espresso.
+Espresso with fresh lemon flavor is a novel and mouthwatering way to enjoy the intense flavor of espresso.
 It has the ideal amount of acidity and bitterness, and the oils from the lemon peel add flavor and health advantages.

 Also, read the recipe for other Espresso based drinks